albertwujj/albertwujj.github.io/_posts/2019-05-17-Towards-proving-the-infinite-potential-of-humans.md

 I was anxious about ordering these takes then realized its better for us to do it together.
 Then we can put this in a shared blog.
 Now that I think about it we definitely should have a merged blog. distill.pub is a multi-author ML blog but i think we should just both claim full credit to each post on ours, on our resumes etc. Since I already have Jekyll set up we'll just use mine and i'll rename the repo/site

 Maybe I was wrong and not only does real-life meta-thinking require the same techniques as Derivative Clicker, but it has the same mechanics.
 Compounding advantage.

+When stressed about a specific external problem, dedicate discrete, incremental periods of time to analyze the problem from first principles.

 Please email all critique to <albertwujj@gmail.com> (Albert Wu) or <timerox888@gmail.com> (Aaron Wu).